Davy Corporate Finance is Ireland’s largest corporate finance adviser.

 Since the Brexit referendum the UK economy has far exceeded the expectations of market observers.
 The positive momentum of the pre- referendum economy and strong consumer confidence, have carried the nation through a period of heightened uncertainty.

-This article is from our latest edition of MarketWatch, an in-depth report focusing on the Global Economic Outlook for 2018.
+This article is from our latest edition of the UK Outlook 2018, an in-depth report focusing on the UK economy and Brexit implications.

 The goldilocks combination of continued tariff-free access to the European Union (EU) and a weaker sterling has provided a boost to British exporters.
 This has also given support and a significant tailwind to the UK economy.
 However, there should be no doubt that Brexit will determine the path of the UK economy and politics for years to come.